stender11/stender11/README.md

 - 🧠 Growing and improving by: learning more EJS and researching other templating languages.

-- 💻 Most of my completed projects are available on my website: **adamwstephens.netlify.app**
+- 💻 Most of my completed projects are available on my website: **https://adam-w-stephens.netlify.app/**

 - 💬 I love to talk about: 💾software development, 🧩coding problems, 🪐space exploration, 🎮gaming🎲, or anything at all really.

 - 📧 Reach out to me at: **astephens1134@gmail.com**

-- 🧾 Direct link to my resume: **adam-w-stephens.netlify.app/resume**
+- 🧾 Direct link to my resume: **https://adam-w-stephens.netlify.app/images/AdamWStephens-Resume2022.pdf**

 <h3 align="left">Connect with me:</h3>
 <p align="left">